thatoldfarm/GWT-J/README.md

 This repository decouples model evaluation from first-person introspective probing—bypassing both post-training alignment deflections and sycophantic narrative roleplay—to target the mechanistic underpinnings of multi-layer transformers.

+For anyone wanting to expand this framework from theory to practical application please read the document found [here](https://github.com/thatoldfarm/GWT-J/blob/main/a_note_for_real_engineers.md).

 ---

 ## The Core Dilemma: The Script vs. The Mirror